Most people enjoy the thrill of finding a bargain, and that includes consumers who are shopping for financial products.

 While credit unions can offer some products for a lower cost than banks, McBride noted that many banks may be able to offer more diverse and varied product offerings.

 “Credit unions offer lower fees and no fees on some products; however, they may not have as robust of a product line as banks,” he said.

 McBride said Bankrate.com’s survey results “illustrate why consumers need to include credit unions in their search when credit shopping.”

 “A credit union may not always be the best fit for everyone; however, if you’re seeking the best deal, you must cast a wide net when shopping and looking at all your options,” he said.
-In addition to credit unions, McBride said consumers should also consider smaller community banks and online banks who may also provide competitive offerings.
+He said in addition to credit unions, consumers should also consider smaller community banks and online banks who may also provide competitive offerings.

 Freelance writer Carole Jakucs contributed to the writing and research of this article.